How safe is scuba diving?

 Jerry Seinfeld is wrong.
 Scuba diving is safe.

 This morning as I look for inspiration to write I was listening to Seinfeld having fun with our sport.
-Jerry is one funny man.
+Jerry is a funny man.
 But he is completely wrong about diving, which may be one of the safest things to do on the planet.
+That’s right scuba diving is safe — even with sharks!

 Scuba diving versus other human activities

 Scuba diving death rate: 1 out of every 211,864 dives ends in death, according to DAN (2010 workshop report).
-Since I’m looking at around 600 dives in my scuba career, I believe I’ll keep diving.
-Margo, on the other hand, is a lot closer at 4,950 dives in her scuba life, so she needs to start worrying about her diving death, maybe two lifetimes from now.
+Since I’m looking at around 2,000 dives in my scuba career, I believe I’ll keep diving.
+Margo, on the other hand, is a lot closer at 7,500 dives in her scuba life, so she needs to start worrying about her diving death, maybe two lifetimes from now.
+So like I said before scuba diving is safe.

 In fact, a DAN study looking at DCS (Decompression sickness) states that from 1998 to 2004, or 105,135 dives, 95% were “uneventful”.
 And out of that 5% the most common problem, 2.7% was equalization, then buoyancy at 0.9%.
 The face mask was the next issue at 0.69% with dive computer issues dragging in last at 0.4%.
 Diving seems pretty darn safe.

-Shark accidents: Just because its fun to talk about sharks and diving and at one time one of my biggest fears, sharks will kill me.
+Shark accidents: Just because it’s fun to talk about sharks and diving and at one time one of my biggest fears, sharks will kill me.
 It simply not true.
 Since (2000-2010) there were on average 65 shark attacks worldwide a year.
-Only 5 of those attacks, ever ended in a death.
-That number includes many of our human activities playing in the ocean; scuba diving, surfing, swimming etc. So sharks are not the killing machines we believe (Numerous national and international reports).
+Only 5 of those attacks, ever ended in death.
+That number includes many of our human activities playing in the ocean; scuba diving, surfing, swimming, etc. So sharks are not the killing machines we believe (Numerous national and international reports).

 - Human accidents: As far as the sharks that are reading this blog, well our ” finned friends” need to stay away from us.
 Sharks vs. humans — humans win, we kill about 100 million sharks a year.
 Most of it due to “finning”.